+++ NEWS +++

 If you wonder what we scientists actually mean when we say "ecology" you should start here.
 If you already know about the science of ecology and wonder where exactly my interests within this field are you should check out the research and publication pages.

 Despite having been affiliated with freshwater focused research institutes over the last couple of years (particularly Leibniz IGB Berlin, DE, and Eawag Kastanienbaum, CH) I am not bound to a particular habitat when studying ecology, as you can see on the pictures below:

 DE: Hinweis für Besucher, die Texte in deutscher Sprache suchen: Eine zweisprachige Webseite ist für die Zukunft geplant.
 Zum Einstieg gibt es hier eine Kolumne, die ich zusammen mit Susan Mücke für Krautreporter verfasst habe.
-Ausserdem kann ich einen Radiobeitrag über unsere Forschung am Gillbach im Rheinland verlinken (aus 2017) sowie einen Radiobeitrag über eine Publikation zu charismatischen Neobiota (aus 2020).
+Ausserdem kann ich einen Radiobeitrag über unsere Forschung zu Neozoen im Gillbach im Rheinland verlinken (aus 2017) sowie einen Radiobeitrag über eine Publikation zu charismatischen Neobiota (aus 2020).
 Ganz aktuell gibt es hier noch ein Interview zu Insekten und Lichtverschmutzung.